oVirt/ovirt-site/source/node/index.md

 > Note: You can verify the integrity of any downloaded installation iso by checking the embedded checksum:
 > `checkisomd5 $ISONAME`

+## Developing
+More informations about developing oVirt Node can be found [here](/develop/projects/node/building/).

 ## Legacy vs. Vintage